tylerghilliard94/Opus/README.md

-## Special Thanks: Ethan Neal and Catie Adams for allows me to use some of their art of this project.!
+## Special Thanks: Ethan Neal and Catie Adams for allowing me to use some of their art of this project!

 ## Technology Stack:
 * ASP.NET